 platform :ios, '8.0' target 'App' do pod 'TXLiteAVSDK_Professional', :podspec => 'https://liteav.sdk.qcloud.com/pod/liteavsdkspec/TXLiteAVSDK_Professional.podspec' end

-You can also use an official CocoaPods source, but the download may be slow:
+You can use the official CocoaPods source, but the download may be slow:

 platform :ios, '8.0' source 'https://github.com/CocoaPods/Specs.git' target 'App' do pod 'TXLiteAVSDK_TRTC' end

-Enter the following command in the terminal window to update the local library file and install the TRTC SDK:
+Enter the following command in a terminal window to update the local repository and install the SDK:

-Or, run the following command to update the local library:
+Or, run this command to update the local repository:

-After the pod command is executed, a project file with the .xcworkspace extension integrated with the SDK will be generated.
-Double-click it to open it.
+An XCWORKSPACE project file integrated with the TRTC SDK will be generated.
+Double-click to open it.

-To use the audio/video features of the SDK, you need to grant the mic and camera access.
-Add the following two items to the application's
+To use the audio/video features of the SDK, you need to grant it mic and camera permissions.
+Add the two items below to

-There are two ways to use the SDK in your project code:
+There are two ways to use the SDK in Objective-C or Swift:

 Yes.
-If you want the SDK to run relevant features in the background, you can select the current project, set Background Modes under Capabilities to ON, and check Audio, AirPlay and Picture in Picture as shown below:
+If you want the SDK to run in the background, select your project, under the Capabilities tab, toggle on Background Modes, and select Audio, AirPlay, and Picture in Picture.